Last Updated on August 23, 2021 by Grow with Bovees

 Half of the remaining nutrients are released during the second year, and so on.

 Different groups of plants require certain levels of soil acidity or alkalinity to enable their roots to access nutrients in the soil.
 The levels of acidity and alkalinity are measured in terms of pH, which is expressed as a number on a scale of 1.0 to 9.0, with 7.0 being neutral.
-If soil tests below 7.0, it is more acid; above that, it is more alkaline.
+If a digital soil test tells you it is below 7.0, it is more acid; above that, it is more alkaline.

 Acid-loving plants such as rhododendrons, azaleas, and hollies prefer soil to have a pH around 4.5 to 6.5.
 In contrast, rose of Sharon, butterfly bush, and sedums will accept more alkaline soil that tests closer to 7.5 to 8.0.